 In a previous blog we discussed the use of personality testing in recruitment and selection.
 This blog discuses aptitude tests and explores why they should be viewed as critical in any recruitment process.
-It discusses Psychometric testing: a focus on aptitude tests.
+It discusses Psychometric testing with a focus on aptitude tests.

 When you recruit a new member of staff you want to select the best person for the job.
 But how do you do this?
 You’d be part way there if you just recruited on the basis of intelligence alone!